BaksiLi/cliai/README.md

 cliai chat --api-base <OPENAI_API_BASE>
 ```

+### Make it portable
+You can use Linux on your mobile device to install CliAI.

+For iOS & iPadOS, use iSH.

 ### Prompt Injection
 During chat mode, you can easily modify messages.
 In addition to changing your own input (`user`), you can tweak the model's response (`assistant`) and system prompt (`system`) to guide the conversation as desired.
 Also you can use [fine-tuning parameters](https://platform.openai.com/docs/api-reference/chat/create) to adjust the model's behaviour.